[vc_row][vc_column width=”1/1″][vc_column_text]JBM Annual Report 2011-2012

 - Norman & Lee Palumbo from Just Planet

 - Janis Webb

-Every year the JBM awards two scholarships to students studying in the Western Region of Melbourne – a tertiary scholarship for someone studying at Victoria University (VU) and a secondary scholarship for a student at Maribyrnong Secondary College.
-These scholarships are made available to assist young people from low income families who are new arrivals to Australia from a refugee or asylum-seeker background.
-The VU selection process occurs mid-year for use in the following year, while Maribyrnong Secondary College awards its scholarship at the end of the school year for the following academic year.
+As in past years, the JBM awarded two scholarships to students studying in the Western Region of Melbourne – a tertiary scholarship for someone studying at Victoria University and a secondary scholarship for a student at Maribyrnong Secondary College.
+The purpose of the scholarships is to assist young people from low income families who are new arrivals to Australia from a refugee or asylum-seeker background.

 Victoria University (VU)